 An international story told on a very human scale.
 Cameron is in NYC.
 Eilidh lives in Scotland.
 The technology in their pockets keeps them constantly in touch, but you can’t hold someone in your arms over Skype, and a text doesn’t show you someone’s smile.
 An uplifting and surprising show about true love, family advice, favourite sweets and what whisky can do to you.
 Co-written by Sandy Thomson and Jeremiah Reynolds.
 5 stars - Must See - Stage Award for Best Solo Performer nominee.

 In development.
-A play with song, spoken word and aerial acrobatics.
-A comic book riot of rap and rock that tells the story of how Tinkerbell and two of the Lost Boys survive their ejection from Neverland and return to the real world after the death of Peter Pan.
+A riot of rap and rock telling the story of how Tinkerbell and a band of Lost Boys flee Neverland and its unbalanced, despotic leader Peter Pan.
 Devised by members of the Poorboy ensemble.

 Or The Extraordinary Exploits And Shenanigans Of The Drunkard Tam O'Shanter And Rogue Robert Burns As Told To The Landlady Of A Respectable Hostillary In The Hawkhill In Return For the Clearing Of An Unpaid Bar Slate.
 Poorboy Artistic Director Sandy Thomson in collaboration with the Dundee Rep Community Company.
 A fully accessible romp with crowdsurfing, choirs and plenty of chaos.